Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

-The mind races forwards, backwards and sideways so often that somewhere along the way we stopped being able to just live in the moment.
-In our hurried lives we no longer promote the value of inner stillness.
-This is why many people struggle with meditation so much, and find it such a turn-off.
+The mind races forwards, backward and sideways so often that somewhere along the way we stopped being able to just live in the moment.
+In our hurried lives, we no longer promote the value of inner stillness.
+This is why many people struggle with meditation so much and find it such a turn-off.

 Another problem with meditation is that there is just a lot of bad advice and anecdotes to be found.
-For example, the 'clear your mind' myth frustrates those who think they need to literally turn off their brains.
-This is a misconception, yet lot of people trying to meditate get tripped up right from the start because they find themselves unable to do this.
+For example, the "clear your mind" myth frustrates those who think they need to literally turn off their brains.
+This is a misconception, yet a lot of people trying to meditate get tripped up right from the start because they find themselves unable to do this.

-Other people hear anecdotes about astral projection and visions, and because they don't have these profound experiences every time out of the gate they get discouraged.
-The mundane equivalent of this would be expecting every coffee break be like an exotic vacation.
+Other people hear anecdotes about astral projection and visions, and because they don't have these profound experiences every time out of the gate, they get discouraged.
+The mundane equivalent of this would be expecting every coffee break to be like an exotic vacation.
 While these experiences are indeed highly spiritual and moving, they are not the goal of everyday meditation.
-Further, for most people they are something that comes in time—you should not go into it with the expectation that you'll have a major, life-altering experience.
+Further, for most people, they are something that comes in time—you should not go into it with the expectation that you'll have major, life-altering experiences.

 How Meditation Helps in Witchcraft